rcardonait/EZ-FortiOS-API-Fortigate-Automator-v1.0/README.md

 for each data row.
 XLS file must be in script's working directory.

 Example:
-This xls populates address objects to be created using the API object name in the column header, it will go thru each row in order.
 Im using the same addresses.xls as example
 ![Modules](/images/API-Modules-FortiOS-3.JPG)
 #